SQLThomas/hello-world/README.md

 # hello-world
-First ever github-project of SQLThomas - for the tradition, a readme.
+First ever github-project of SQLThomas - for the tradition, a hello-world readme.